tapcartinc/custom-block-templates/Gorgias Chat/README.md

 # Gorgias Chat Block

 ## Description
-This block allows customers to view XYZ & do ABC.
-Leading to better conversion rates on product detail pages.
+This block allows customers to interact with an embedded customer support chat thread powered by Gorgias - a leading customer success management tool, built for eCommerce.
+This block is best placed on a stand alone page given it contains scrolllable content, and various page controls.

 ## How this block works
-1. Block checks for X
-2. Then makes a request to Z
-3. Customer can then do Y
-4. From here, customer can do Z
+1. Block uses your Gorgias Application ID + a Gorgias install script to initialize the experience
+2. From here, customers can use the chat just as they would on the website
+3. As the chat grows, the content becomes scrollable, so this block should be the only item included on the page when used

 ## Setup Instructions
 > Reach out to your Tapcart rep if you have any questions while configuring this Custom Block